2320sharon/CoastSeg-Planet/README.md

 - date range
 - order name
 - max cloud cover
+Save the changes, then run the script when you are ready.
 ```
 conda activate coastseg_planet
 cd <location you installed coastseg-planet>
+python download_script.py
 ```